 Total U.S. Total Foreign Total

 Participants Participants Participants

-8 30 38
+41 320 361

-All participants crossed international borders; no participants were trained in-country.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 Bureau of Reclamation

 The Bureau of Reclamation was created in 1902 to provide a reliable water supply for the development of the 17 Western States.
 Reclamation today is the largest water wholesaler in the United States, providing water supply to more than 31 million people and 10 million acres of irrigated land.
 It is also the nation's second largest producer of hydroelectric power and the fifth largest electric utility.
 In addition to supplying water and generating hydropower, Reclamation projects address a wide array of other needs, including flood control, recreation, water quality, fish and wildlife habitat, and other environmental concerns.